-Parallel with scalability, privacy is the major hurdle holding Ethereum back from reaching its full potential — and by extension, other public blockchains.
+Parallel with scalability, privacy is the major hurdle holding Ethereum back from reaching its full potential.
+In addition, an extension to other public blockchains.

-While several projects are working on implementing privacy-preserving technologies, like zk-SNARKs, into Ethereum, they are sophisticated technologies that come with some specific limitations in enterprise application use cases.
+While several projects are working on implementing privacy-preserving technologies.
+Namely, zk-SNARKs, into Ethereum.
+They are sophisticated technologies that come with some specific limitations in enterprise application use cases.

-Keep is building an off-chain network of ‘Keeps’ or private data containers hosted by groups of providers — secured by multi-party computation and fueled by randomness.
-Their goal is to provide the bridge between public blockchains and private data, and their Random Beacon will offer a source of randomness for dapps across the Ethereum network — a critical boon for privacy in application-specific cases.
+Keep is building an off-chain network of ‘Keeps’ or private data containers hosted by groups of providers.
+While multi-party secure computation with randomness.
+Their goal is to provide the bridge between public blockchains and private data.
+Their Random Beacon will offer a source of randomness for dapps across the Ethereum network.
+In other words, a critical boon for privacy in application-specific cases.

 The Need for Better Privacy in Ethereum

-The lack of viable and consistent privacy on Ethereum helped, in part, to stoke the emergence of permissioned (i.e., private) blockchains.
-As enterprises sought access control and privacy that is more attuned to their business models, permissioned blockchains were the clear solution — fork Ethereum and create their own networks where their sensitive data was not broadcast to a global network of anonymous peers.
+The lack of viable and consistent privacy on Ethereum helped, in part.
+To stoke the emergence of permissioned (i.e., private) blockchains.
+As enterprises sought access control and privacy that is more attuned to their business models.
+Permissioned blockchains were the clear solution.
+Fork Ethereum create their own networks.
+Where their sensitive data was not broadcast to a global network of anonymous peers.

-However, permissioned blockchains are missing one of the cardinal advantages of public blockchains, their ability to confer trust-minimization — becoming trust anchors.
+However, permissioned blockchains are missing one of the cardinal advantages of public blockchains.
+Their ability to confer trust-minimization .By becoming trust anchors.
 Without such an inherent benefit, permissioned blockchains are more akin to inefficient databases than novel distributed networks.

-The Oracle Problem further serves to compound the problem of dapps retrieving data from outside a public blockchain network without relying on a trusted source.
-Off-chain data is difficult to reconcile with privacy assurances, and so, the need for a secure bridge between private, off-chain data and public blockchains is evident.
+The Oracle Problem further serves to compound the problem of dapps .
+By retrieving data from outside a public blockchain network without relying on a trusted source.
+Off-chain data is difficult to reconcile with privacy assurances.
+So, the need for a secure bridge between private, off-chain data and public blockchains is evident.

 The Importance of Randomness in Keep

-Randomness is a fundamental component of privacy and can serve as a basis for masking the origins of data such as messages.
-Keep is focused on providing a proven source of randomness where trust-minimized interactions remain precisely that in a decentralized ecosystem: you don’t need to trust any single entity.
+Randomness is a fundamental component of privacy.
+It can serve as a basis for masking the origins of data such as messages.
+Keep focuses on providing a proven source of randomness.
+Where trust-minimized interactions remain precisely that in a decentralized ecosystem.
+You don’t need to trust any single entity.

-Keeps are off-chain, private containers of data that are hosted by groups of providers that are incentivized to compete for hosting these secure and private containers.
-The enclaves of data are secured using secure multi-party computation (sMPC), which is the missing link for providing autonomous privacy on the blockchain.
-The use of sMPC is complementary to a public, decentralized network like a blockchain, unlocking a slew of consumer and enterprise dapps.
+Group of providers hosts the private container to make sure it is off chain.
+For complaining such action they get an incentive.
+The enclaves of data are secured using secure multi-party computation.
+Such as (sMPC), which is the missing link for providing autonomous privacy on the blockchain.
+The use of sMPC is complementary to a public, decentralized network.
+Namely, a blockchain, unlocking a slew of consumer and enterprise dapps.

-Private, off-chain containers of data can effectively function as the privacy layer that Ethereum — and its applications — need to interact with outside data sources without the burden of data-heavy on-chain solutions.
+Private, off-chain containers of data can effectively function as the privacy layer that Ethereum.
+Its applications need to interact with outside data sources without the burden of data-heavy on-chain solutions.
 Hopefully, diminishing the future proliferation of ‘big, scary nodes.’

 How is the integrity of providers that are hosting private data containers off-chain verified and maintained?
 Randomness.

-Using an optimized version of DFINITY’s Threshold Relay consensus mechanism, Keep combines BLS threshold signatures, distributed hash tables (DHTs), and the libp2p networking library to ensure that providers cannot front-run the chain’s view of the selection process to discern, with accuracy, the container host group selection process.
-The overall design is known as the Keep Random Beacon, which not only randomly selects private data container hosts but also functions as a request-response method for dapps to obtain a completely random number for application-specific purposes, or masking random numbers from miners.
+Using an optimized version of DFINITY’s Threshold Relay consensus mechanism.
+Keep as well combines BLS threshold signatures, distributed hash tables (DHTs).
+Beside the libp2p networking library to ensure that providers cannot front-run the chain’s view of the selection process.
+To discern, with accuracy, the container host group selection process.
+The overall design is known as the Keep Random Beacon.
+Which is not only randomly selects private data container hosts.
+But also functions as a request-response method for dapps.
+To obtain a completely random number for application-specific purposes, or masking random numbers from miners.

 With an autonomous, random beacon to ensure trust-minimized interaction with private data, a suite of new applications is possible.

 Ethereum needs better privacy to achieve its full potential as a ubiquitous world computer for censorship-resistant applications.
-Keep is building the bridge to facilitate a future ecosystem of private off-chain data and the Ethereum blockchain — the privacy layer that users and enterprises have been seeking.
+Keep is building the bridge to facilitate a future ecosystem of private off-chain data.
+More importantly, the Ethereum blockchain.
+The privacy layer that users and enterprises have been seeking.